 A 529 plan gives parents, grandparents, and others a vehicle in which to save funds for college, invest those funds, and receive possible tax-free treatment of all gains, dividends, and interest.
 Some states offer incentives such as tax deductions or tax credits for contributions to their 529 plans.
 While both federal and state taxing authorities promote these plans, their treatment of contributions or distributions may not always align.
 Depending on the state, the newly added K-12 tuition qualified education expense may not prove quite as valuable as initially thought.

 The investments in a 529 plan grow and cash distributes tax free if distributions are spent on qualified educational expenses either directly or through reimbursement.
-Qualified educational expenses include tuition, fees, books, supplies, equipment, computers (added in 2015), and sometimes room and board.
+Qualified educational expenses include tuition, fees, books, supplies, equipment, computers, software, internet access, and sometimes room and board.
 Non-qualified distributions are “discouraged” similar to an early IRA distribution.
 Both incur a 10% penalty and income taxes on any growth distributed.

 There are many factors to consider in any planning decision, but all things being equal, a 529 should still be used for qualified higher education costs (college).
 The 2 main reasons are: